 The HeARTbeat Collective has been building community and transforming lives since 2000.
 Now centered in the Pioneer Valley of western MA, it all began when three friends – two musicians and an environmentalist – moved into a house in Jamaica Plain together and decided to build community there.
 Inspired by their experiences with fire circles, sweat lodges, and other transformative spiritual practices that can heal and empower people from any background, they created an oasis of universal spirituality and connection to nature in the middle of the city.
 They led workshops and events and hosted more led by friends, friends of friends, and teachers they invited from around the world.
 Hundreds of people came to the house to learn the wisdom practices of our global village: chi-gong, Sufi dance, afro-Latin dance, meditation, permaculture, bee keeping, herbalism, folk music, and much, much more.
 The topics were diverse, but all inspired and educated people in the healing and expressive arts, with a focus on healthy and sustainable relations to the earth and one another – which is still our mission today.

 As participants explored new paths and bonded with one another, a large, warm community grew.
 About 9-10 members lived in the house as an intentional community supporting its offerings, and many more moved in nearby.
 The community was brimming with dedicated, talented, and skilled members ready to come together and actualize new and larger visions, so founders Jason Cohen, Joel Sindelar, and Orion Kriegman decided to start hosting larger events offsite.
-In 2003, they led a team to launch the Forestdance
+In 2003, the first Forestdance was launched.

 Gathering.
 For a long weekend, it immersed participants in a creative interfaith gathering, deepening their connections to nature, to each other, and to their own bodies, voices, and spiritual paths.
 It answered a profound need in those who came, and became an annual event uplifting 60-75 people.
 In 2009, the Collective launched the first annual Sacred World Interdependence Day to celebrate July 4th with hundreds of people by honoring the independence of the creative spirit and the interdependence of all human life and all life on earth.